hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

     URLs must point to the same file (same checksum).
 By default this is empty and `iso_url` is used.
 Only one of `iso_url` or `iso_urls` can be specified.

+-   `network` (string) - This is the network type that the virtual machine will be created with.
+This can be one of the generic values that map to a device such as "hostonly", "nat", or "bridged".
+If the network is not one of these values, then it is assumed to be a VMware network device.
+(VMnet0..x)

 -   `output_directory` (string) - This is the path to the directory where the resulting virtual machine will be created.
 This may be relative or absolute.
     If relative, the path is relative to the working directory when `packer` is executed.
 This directory must not exist or be empty prior to running the builder.
 By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

+-   `parallel` (string) - This specifies a parallel port to add to the VM.
+It has the format of `Type:option1,option2,...`.
+Type can be one of the following values: "FILE", "DEVICE", or "AUTO".

+    * `FILE:path` - Specifies the path to the local file to be used for the parallel port.
+    * `DEVICE:path` - Specifies the path to the local device to be used for the parallel port.
+    * `AUTO:direction` - Specifies to use auto-detection to determine the parallel port.
+Direction can be `BI` to specify bidirectional communication or `UNI` to specify unidirectional communication.

 -   `remote_cache_datastore` (string) - The path to the datastore where supporting files will be stored during the build on the remote machine.
 By